BrenoFariasdaSilva/TextSync/README.md

 #### `Project TO-DO List:`
 - TODO: Add a project build status badge, see [here](https://docs.github.com/en/actions/managing-workflow-runs/adding-a-workflow-status-badge).
-- TODO: Verify if every document UUID is unique.
 - TODO: MongoDB replication, see [here](https://docs.mongodb.com/manual/replication/).
 - TODO: MongoDB Dockerfile, see [here](https://hub.docker.com/_/mongo).
 - TODO: Use [fly](https://fly.io/) to deploy the application, as an alternative to [Heroku](https://www.heroku.com/).

 #### `Project New Fatures to implement:`
-- TODO: Add a `share` button to the application, so that each user can share their documents with other users.
 - TODO: Add the option to name the documents, so that each user can have multiple documents.
-- TODO: Add read and write permissions for each file.
-- TODO: Add a `login` and `register` page to the application, so that each user can have their own documents.

 ## `Project Description:`
 This is a distributed text editor application, which means that you can edit a text file with your friends, in real time.